My Bounty for BFFC MembersLogin to add to list, rate, and review

-Two major variants exist: an "L"-slot rocket firing mechanism and a "J"-slot mechanism, based on the backwards shape of those letters.
+Two major versions exist: an L-slot rocket firing mechanism and a J-slot mechanism, based on the backwards shape of those letters.

-Almost all of the prototypes are unpainted, blue figures.
+Almost all of the prototypes are unpainted, blue/grey figures.
 One version is known to have yellow legs.

 None of the figures have a copyright stamp on the leg, like the regular release of this figure (which did not have a working, firing rocket).

-Each prototype figure was loose, however, one version was shown carded at a Toy Fair expo.
+Each prototype figure was loose, however, one painted version was shown carded at a Toy Fair expo.

 Tomart's Action Figure Digest #20 has an authoritative write-up on the further back story.